jkyoon2/Plant2024/.Swin_22k/README.md

 ### Prerequisites

 Ensure you have the following installed:
-- Python 3.10 or higher
+- Python 3.8 or higher
-- Virtualenv (recommended)

 ### Installation